-Trust is such a contradictory feeling, we like to be trustworthy, but we are not trusting.
+Trust is such a contradictory feeling.
+We like to be trustworthy, but we are not trusting.
 It happens everywhere, with all kinds of relationships.
-Family, friendship, couples, acquaintances, work peers, almost every time human beings interact, there is this trust-not trust exchange in their minds.
+For example, it happens with family, friendship, couples, acquaintances, and work peers.
+Almost every time human beings interact, there is this trust-not trust exchange in their minds.
 Like any other habit, this is a hard one to break.
 It has been developed upon years of lies, disappointments, and others.

 To get trust, you have to freely give it.”
 Bob Chapman

-As a long time manager in manufacturing, one thing that I learned early in my career was to trust but verify.
-I will trust people in their job, but I will go and check on them to find if they were doing what I ask.
+As a long time manager in manufacturing, I learned early to trust but verify.
+I will trust people in their job, but I will go and check on them.
+The purpose was to find if they were doing what I ask.
 Was I trusting my people?
-Or was I giving instructions thinking that they will do something else, or that they don’t have the skills to figure it out on their own?
+Or was I giving instructions thinking that they will do something else?
+Or worse, that they don’t have the skills to figure it out on their own?
 Either way, I was not trusting my team.
 I learn that after years of learning continuous improvement.

 During my childhood, I spend a lot of time with my grandfather.
-We had many conversations along the years on which he was trying to transfer his wisdom to me.
+We had many conversations over the years.
+He was trying to transfer his wisdom to me.
 I did not know it back then, but he was setting the foundation for the future me.
 He was trying to build a leader out of a shy and soft-spoken girl.

 If you only trust your people with a competency you think they have, you’ll never give them the opportunity to show you something extraordinary.”
 Bob Chapman

 Fast forward many years, and now I am in my first full-time job.
-I was a team leader of a six people group, with no idea how to be a leader.
-My father, who at the time, had more than twenty years of experience, told me the following.
+I was the team leader of a six people group with no idea of what to do.
+My father had more than twenty years of experience at the time.
+He told me the following.
 “This is not easy, but always remember to treat people the same way you like to be treated.
-Never ask your team to do something you are not willing to do yourself, show them respect by recognizing their knowledge and skills, but help them to grow and improve what they do, teach them, and trust”.
+Never ask your team to do something you are not willing to do yourself.”.

-I always remembered the first part of his speech, treat people the same way you like to be treated, always has been my creed as a supervisor.
-The bosses I had during the first few years of my career teaches me to trust but verify.
-So that was what I did until I started to learn more about continuous improvement.
-I was leading the lean implementation efforts with the help of a coach, who teaches me all the tools I could use.
-Troubled with my doubts about how to deal with trust issues in the workplace, I asked, why do I build trust?
+Treat people the same way you like to be treated, always has been my creed as a supervisor.
+But, the bosses I had during the first few years teach me to trust but verify.
+So that was what I did for many years.
+I was not respecting my creed.
+I was troubled with doubts about how to deal with trust issues in the workplace.
+I asked my lean coach how do I build trust?